 Maps / Info :

 - TASMAP 1:100,000 Old River covers the entire route.
-Can also be purchased at outdoor stores throughout Tasmania.
+It can be purchased at outdoor stores throughout Tasmania.

 - John Chapman’s South West Tasmania includes maps and trekking notes.
 Highly recommended.
 Now in its 5th edition (2008).

-- The plains are very muddy.
+- The Arthurs plains are very muddy (see photos below).
 Gaiters are useful, however, chances are the mud will occasionally be up over your knees.

 - Bring a tent.
-Make sure it is waterproof and holds up well in a storm.
+Be sure it holds up well in a storm.

 - Fantastic hike.
 Arguably the most spectacular in Australia.